DomoApps/domo-phoenix/README.md

 # Domo Phoenix

-Build beautiful charts using Domo's powerful charting engine
+Build beautiful charts using Phoenix, Domo's powerful charting engine.

+## Documentation

+This README provides a quick overview of how to use Phoenix.
+For more detailed information, please see the [Documentation](https://domoapps.github.io/domo-phoenix/).

 ## Usage